Final Administrative Action by CBP

 Although CBP is very close to taking 100% of your money in a forfeiture action, you have one last chance to hire an attorney and demand court action.

 CBP has a very dysfunctional system for sending the petition decision or providing notice to the claimant of their options.
-By hiring an attorney, you can make sure the verified claim has all of the necessary information and is received by CBP by the deadline.
+By hiring an attorney, you can ensure the verified claim has all of the necessary information and is received by CBP by the deadline.

 We can help you fight for the return of 100% of the money seized,